Partial Evaluations and the Compositional Structure of the Bar Construction: The bar construction and the quest for its compositional structure

 \item The multiplication $\mu : T^2 X \to T X$, which takes a multiset of multisets and maps it to their multiset union, takes a tree of height at most $2$ and removes all nodes at level $1$, leaving their child nodes in place and connecting them up directly with the root node.
 More generally, $T^k \mu : T^{n+1}X \to T^n X$ for $k = 0,\ldots,n-1$, takes a tree of height at most $n+1$, removes all nodes at depth $k+1$, and similarly connects their children to their parent nodes.

-\item The unit $\nu : X \to TX$ takes an element of $X$ to the corresponding singleton multiset $\{x\}$.
+\item The unit $\eta : X \to TX$ takes an element of $X$ to the corresponding singleton multiset $\{x\}$.
 Hence in the tree picture, $T^k \eta : T^n X \to T^{n+1} X$ for $k = 0,\ldots,n$ replaces every node at depth $k$ by a pair of nodes, one at depth $k$ and one at depth $k+1$, such that the latter is the only child node of the former. \end{itemize}

-We thus have all the tools in hand to do concrete computations in the bar construction of the commutative monoid monad: we perform them on the corresponding trees, while usually using boxed expression notation for these trees.
+We thus have all the tools in hand to do concrete computations in the bar construction of the commutative-monoid monad: we perform them on the corresponding trees, while usually using boxed expression notation for these trees.

-\begin{remark} The commutative monoid monad has the following convenient property, which is obvious from the trees picture: if $t_0 \in TA$ partially evaluates to $t_1 \in TA$, then the number of terms in $t_1$ is at least as large as the number of terms in $t_0$, with equality if and only if $t_0 = t_1$.
+\begin{remark} The commutative-monoid monad has the following convenient property, which is obvious from the trees picture: if $t_0 \in TA$ partially evaluates to $t_1 \in TA$, then the number of terms in $t_1$ is at least as large as the number of terms in $t_0$, with equality if and only if $t_0 = t_1$.
 (Here, the number of terms can be conveniently defined by applying the functor $T$ to the map $A \to 1$ and composing with the obvious isomorphism $T1 \cong \N$.) \end{remark}